InsertKoinIO/koin/docs/reference/koin-core/definitions.md

 ## Defining your component within a lambda

-`single`, `factory` & `scoped` keywords help you declare your components through a lambda expression. this lambda describe the way that you build your component.
+`single`, `factory` & `scoped` keywords help you declare your components through a lambda expression.
+This lambda describes the way that you build your component.
 Usually we instantiate components via their constructors, but you can also use any expression.

 `single { Class constructor // Kotlin expression }`